Structure in Communication Complexity and Constant-Cost Complexity Classes: Final remarks

 We conclude by presenting, in \cref{fig1} and \cref{fig:enter-label}, the known relations and separations among various classes discussed in this article.
 These figures include a selected list of classes, excluding easier-to-handle classes such as $\Pcc, \RP, \NP, \Pcc_0=\NP_0$.
 We define the classes $\Rect$ and $\Rect_0$ to consist of matrix families with $\wrect^{-1}(\cdot)$ bounded from above by $2^{\polylog n}$ and $O(1)$, respectively.
 The class $\Rect$ appears in \cite{goos2019query} with the different name of $\mathsf{PM}$ (for Product Method).

 \paragraph{Acknowledgements.} We wish to thank Tsun-Ming Cheung, Mika G\"o\"os, Lianna Hambardzumyan, Nathan Harms, Shachar Lovett, and Alexander Razborov for their helpful comments on a draft of this article.
+We thank Anthony Ostuni for the erratum in \cref{sec:analyticrank}.